Emjayen/ntfw/README.md

 ### Notes

-- Rules are compiled down into a perfect (but not minimal-) hash-table, providing deterministic O(1) lookup per-packet, and thus performance is not dependent on the number of rules defined.[^1]
+- Rules are compiled into a perfect hash-table, providing deterministic O(1) lookup per-packet, and thus performance is not dependent on the number of rules defined.

 - The KMD (ntfwkm) inserts itself as low as is reasonably possible within the network data-path with the expectation it will be near-first to touch frames after they're DMA'd to the NIC rx ring.
 This is important as to avoid the relatively costly path up through the kernel as